MicrosoftDocs/mesh-docs/mesh/develop/getting-started/mesh-201-tutorial/mesh-201-03-webslate-1.md

     ![A screenshot of a computer Description ](../../../media/mesh-201/022-drag-slate-object.png)

 1. Click and hold on the Control Output port of the **Get Component in Children** node, and then release the mouse button.
 This opens the Fuzzy Finder. **WARNING**: Once you open the Fuzzy Finder, don't click anywhere outside of the Unity interface.
 This closes the Fuzzy Finder and causes unpredictable behavior in the Script Graph.
-1. In the Fuzzy Finder, search for "Web Slate: Load HTML Content (Html Content)" and then select it. **Note** that there are two nodes with very similar names.
+1. In the Fuzzy Finder, search for "Web Slate: Load HTML Content (Html Asset)" and then select it. **Note** that there are two nodes with very similar names.

     ![A screenshot of a computer Description ](../../../media/mesh-201/023-load-html-content.png)